 The final difference worth mentioning is the two major types of lard – leaf and regular.

 Leaf lard is the most highly prized, and pricey, lard.
 It comes from the “flare” or visceral (soft) fat around the kidneys and loin.
 Incidentally, this is the superior fat mentioned in the Old Testament as an offering.
 The fat from this area is almost tasteless and has a different fatty acid profile than the rest of the fat on the hog.

 Traditional bakers will pay a pretty penny for leaf lard.
 The flaky, moist pie crusts and other such creations made with leaf lard are far superior to the same dish made with other fats.
 Some creative bakers blend lard and butter to marry these two superfats into a single amazing dish.

 Wondering where to find a reputable source?
-Quality pastured leaf lard and pure lard are available at a budget friendly price from Radiant Life.
+Quality pastured leaf lard and pure lard are available at a budget-friendly price online.

 Don’t Assume “Local” Pork is Better

 One important warning; do not assume local pork, even from a “pastured” pork farmer is any better than conventional.
 If you are going to pay a premium price, make sure it is truly a premium product.
 And, if the price appears too good to be true, it probably is.